 Aptly named the sunshine state, Florida reigns as the most popular holiday destination for its long stretches of sandy beaches, larger-than-life theme parks and near perfect climate all year round.

-Fringed by 1,200 miles of sugary white beaches and lapped by clear blue seas, with nature reserves, world-famous beaches, Disney World and the Kennedy Space Center, Florida has some of the most unique things to do of any state.
+Fringed by 1,200 miles of sugary white beaches and lapped by clear blue seas, with nature reserves, world-famous beaches like Miami Beach and Fort Lauderdale, Disney World and the Kennedy Space Center, Florida has some of the most unique things to do of any state.
 We’ve compiled 10 unique things you can only do in Florida, to help you start planning a trip.

 Unique Activities in Florida